Self-Care for Kids by Age: Everything You Need to Know

 Helping children explore self-care

 We must remember that parents’ ideas about self-care might look different than their children’s ideas.
-Notice how your kids respond to suggested self-care activities.
+Notice how your child responds to suggested self-care activities.
 Trying a variety of wellness exercises will support kids in discovering what fits their needs best.

 Sometimes, it can feel easier during a stressful moment to take the reins and complete a task for your child.
 When this happens, children miss an opportunity to build self-confidence and problem-solving skills.
 If a child asks you for help, consider if it is a task they could try on their own or with limited support.
 It might help to share an affirmation that lets them know you will be there to support them.
 Consider saying something like, “I believe in you.
 I’ll be here if you get stuck, but you try it first.”